Positivity of Intersection Multiplicity Over a Two-Dimensional Base: Introduction

 In our situation, when $R$ is two-dimensional, we can no longer be assured that the spectral sequence degenerates; and as a result, $\chi^A(M,N)$ sees contributions from the Hilbert-Samuel multiplicities of each of the higher $\wTor^R_i(M,N)$ modules:

 (where, by convention, $e_{\Delta}(\wTor_i^R(M,N)) = 0$ if $\dim(\wTor_i^R(M,N)) < n$).
-Thus, the obstruction to the positivity of $\chi^A(M,N)$ is precisely this $\wTor^R_1(M,N)$ term.
+Reduction to the case where $\wTor_2^R(M,N) = 0$ is fairly routine (cf. Lemma \ref{depth_detection2} below); thus, the chief obstruction to the positivity of $\chi^A(M,N)$ is precisely the $\wTor^R_1(M,N)$ term.
 Much of the proof of Theorem A is devoted to showing that this module is sufficiently ``small'' in the appropriate sense.
 Somewhat surprisingly, Gabber's non-negativity theorem plays a crucial role in achieving this end (Corollary \ref{gabber_cor}).
-After recalling some generalities concerning compete $\Tor$ in Section \ref{generalities}, we prove Theorem A over the course of Sections \ref{ct2} and \ref{proofA}.
+After recalling some generalities concerning completed $\Tor$ in Section \ref{generalities}, we prove Theorem A over the course of Sections \ref{ct2} and \ref{proofA}.

 As an immediate application of Theorem A, we prove that Serre's Positivity Conjecture holds for the local rings of a smooth scheme over a two dimensional base: \begin{mcor}Let $f:X \to Y$ be a smooth morphism of schemes with $Y$ regular of dimension at most $2$.
 Then every local ring $\mco_{X,x}$ satisfies Serre's Positivity Conjecture. \end{mcor}